Coded5/simple-tauri-timer/README.md

 # Simple Timer

-A Simple time made with tauri in Neovim.
+A Simple time made with tauri in Neovim within a day.

 To run
 ```